 At Icon Cancer Centre we use state-of-the-art technologies which can deliver treatment to multiple brain tumours at one time.
 This reduces the need to treat multiple tumours separately, resulting in a much shorter treatment time for patients.
 Listed below are two examples of software used to help deliver this treatment.
 Other technologies may be used to treat multiple tumours, depending on the location of your treatment centre, but the software all work to achieve the best possible outcomes for patients.

-HyperArc is the latest technological advancement from Varian Medical Systems.
-It provides an end-to-end solution for multiple intra-cranial targets.
-The software seamlessly connects with the Varian TrueBeam linear accelerator (the machine that delivers radiation therapy) and allows for automated planning and the ability to accurately target multiple tumours while ensuring limited doses of radiation to surrounding healthy brain tissue.
+HyperArc is the latest technological advancement from Varian Medical Systems, and accurately targets multiple tumours while ensuring limited doses of radiation to surrounding healthy brain tissue.
+For more information on HyperArc, click here.

-Current centres with HyperArc – Icon Greenslopes, Icon Gold Coast Private and Icon Maroochydore.
+HyperArc technology is available at Icon Canberra, Icon Greenslopes, Icon Gold Coast Private and Icon Maroochydore.

 BrainLab Elements is an automatic brain metastases planning system.
 It brings together planning solutions to benefit clinicians and patients.
 It optimises and streamlines the planning processes based on each individual case allowing for high quality treatment plans for patients.
 It allows your care team to create the best possible plan to target tumours with precise accuracy.